We don’t support this browser anymore.

 Our view

-One example is recent clinical data showing that Eli Lilly’s lead GLP-1 compound tirzepatide, (current trade names are Mounjaro and Zepbound) reduces sleep apnea severity in certain patient groups.
-Lilly wasn’t the first to market and there are competing products in development, but the products looks sufficiently differentiated to hold their own.
-Demand is outstripping Lilly’s production capacity and that looks set to be the case for some time to come.
+Recent late-stage clinical data showing that Eli Lilly’s lead GLP-1 compound tirzepatide, (current trade names are Mounjaro and Zepbound) could prevent the onset of diabetes in certain high-risk groups, point to just one potential avenue to expand the addressable patient population of this revolutionary class of drugs.
+Lilly wasn’t the first to market, and there are competing products in development, but the products look sufficiently differentiated to hold their own.

-Eli Lilly’s strong cash flows give it the flexibility to keep pushing the bar in research & development while continuing to invest in manufacturing and distribution capabilities.
-It also supports a modest dividend yield although further payouts can never be guaranteed.
-Net debt has been creeping up but at under 2x forecasted cash profits, we’re not too concerned.
+Eli Lilly’s strong cash flows, and comfortable net debt position, give it flexibility to keep pushing the bar in research & development while continuing to invest in manufacturing and distribution capabilities.
+It also supports a modest dividend yield although payouts can never be guaranteed.

 Eli Lilly key facts